JamesABA/camel-xslt-poc/README.md

 Running the code

-  Standard Maven goals with embedded jetty server
+  Standard Maven goals with a couple of extra plugins

     mvn compile
       will compile the code